tkow/firebase-function-client-type-gen/README.md

 - This library for typescript firebase function users.
 - You mustn't define more than two firebase https functions in a file, they may cause bug.
 - Your args and result type must be included in the function definition file.
+- If you need to change region as basis as function, manually call `const someCallable = httpsCallable(getFunction(getApp(), region), functionId)` instead of initializeFunctions above.

 ## LICENSE